Ethan-Park57/Easy-Team-Up/README.md

 Put this GoogleMapsAPI key in the local.properties file as "MAPS_API_KEY=AIzaSyABm-K2oYJy7jmJSdpjtavL-xlbQpqbIqe"

 You've been added to our Firebase project with your email zhaoxuzh@usc.edu if you think it will be helpful to look at that.

+In order to go back from certain screens you may need to use the back button on the bottom of the Pixel 2 device because the NavBar doesn't appear on every screen.